 Moreover, we cannot exclude the possibility that different elements do not enrich their surroundings with the same efficiency.
 For instance, specific elements freshly produced by SNe could be more (or less) easily depleted into dust than others before (or even after) ending up in the ICM.
 Multi-phase gas, which were not included in the present simulations due to sub-grid physics limitations, could also play an important role in this respect.
-The question of the interplay between hot gas and dust phases of metals (and their enrichment) in the central regions of galactic and cluster hot atmospheres has, in fact, just begun to be explored \citep[e.g.][]{Panagoulia2015,Lakhchaura2019,Liu2019}.
-If this is indeed the case, the observed abundance pattern should be reproduced with comprehensive chemo-dynamical models rather than linear fits of yield model combinations.
+The question of the interplay between hot gas and dust phases of metals (and their enrichment) in the central regions of galactic and cluster hot atmospheres has indeed only just begun to be explored \citep[e.g.][]{Panagoulia2015,Lakhchaura2019,Liu2019}.
+If this were the case, the observed abundance pattern should be reproduced with comprehensive chemo-dynamical models rather than linear fits of yield model combinations.

-Despite our conservative approach to consider all fits with $\chi^2_{\rm red} \le 5$ as ``statistically acceptable'', a proper and thorough quantification of all the possible systematic uncertainties (e.g. instrumental response and calibration, spectral code uncertainties, background reproducibility, subtle residual scatter in the ratios of different systems) that might affect future real observations will be important for the next steps of such studies.
-In high-redshift clusters, cosmic variance and AGN contamination might also require to adapt the spatial and spectral analysis.
-While these systematics will contribute to increase the total uncertainties, dedicated observing strategies (via e.g. larger samples or deeper exposures) will very likely help to compensate for this effect, in addition to optimising the ability of the X-IFU to constrain SN models.
-Future dedicated work on the total error budget, on these 12 abundance ratios as well as additional ones (Sect.~\ref{subsec:ability}), will help to refine our results and predict the abilities of distinction between more subtle models.
+Despite our conservative approach to consider all fits with $\chi^2_{\rm red} \le 5$ as statistically acceptable, a proper and thorough quantification of all the possible systematic uncertainties (e.g. instrumental response and calibration, spectral code uncertainties, background reproducibility, and subtle residual scatter in the ratios of different systems) that might affect future real observations will be important for the next steps of such studies.
+In high-redshift clusters, cosmic variance and AGN contamination might also require us to adapt the spatial and spectral analysis.
+While these systematic errors will contribute to increasing the total uncertainties, dedicated observing strategies (via e.g. larger samples or deeper exposures) will very likely help to compensate for this effect, in addition to optimising the ability of the X-IFU to constrain SN models.
+Future dedicated work on the total error budget, on the 12 abundance ratios studied here as well as additional ones (Sect.~\ref{subsec:ability}), will help to refine our results and predict the abilities of distinction between more subtle models.